 - And Beast Boy + Meat + Eggs = Not Himself (Source: "The Beast Within")

 - Also, according to Terra: Starfire's Homemade Glorg = Sushi + Ice cream

 - The Itsy Bitsy Spider had one interesting scene, in which the Exterminator - very, very determined to kill the spider realized he's about to step on his own grenade.

 - Exterminator + Grenade = Foot on Grenade = KABOOM!

 - The Mask: Obnoxious Old High School Bully + The Mask = Nuclear Explosion

-- Mickey Mouse has one in an episode of Houseof Mouse when he realizes that Mortimer Mouse used a newspaper ad to dupe Mickey and essentially steal his girlfriend.
+- Mickey Mouse has one in an episode of House of Mouse when he realizes that Mortimer Mouse used a newspaper ad to dupe Mickey and steal Minnie from him.
 Mortimer + Newspaper = SUCKER.

 - Donald Duck, in the short cartoon "Honey Harvester", finds a bee in his greenhouse, and thinks: Bee + Flower = Hive = Honey

-- Randal Graves has one in Clerks: The Animated Series: Monkey + Burrito + Dying Leonardo - Burrito + (Due to the recent lawsuit by Dustin Hoffman over the alleged unauthorized use of his likeness, the face of Dustin Hoffman in Randal's cartoon brain calculation will be played by Al Pacino!) = OUTBREAK!!
+- Randal Graves has one in Clerks: The Animated Series: Monkey + Burrito + sickened Leonardo - Burrito + (Due to the recent lawsuit by Dustin Hoffman over the alleged unauthorized use of his likeness, the face of Dustin Hoffman in Randal's cartoon brain calculation will be played by...
+Al Pacino!) = OUTBREAK!!

 - Beany and Cecil had Beepin' Tom, a little alien who spoke in word balloons filled with rebuses.